-Bob Nelson was sworn in January, 2011, to represent the City of San Diego on the Board of Port Commissioners.
-Nelson has served in government and politics for 40 years.
-Mr. Nelson served as President Clinton's representative on the U.S. Competitiveness Policy Council.
-He has been chair of the San Diego Convention Center Corporation, the LGBT Community Center, and City of San Diego Revenue Review and Economic Competitiveness Commission.
-He has also served on the City of San Diego Public Utilities Advisory Commission, and in various advisory capacities to the Mayor of San Diego and the San Diego County District Attorney.
-He is a member of the Port Commission's Advisory Committees on Maritime Industry, Cruise Industry, and Environment.
-He is a member of the Board of Directors and Executive Committee of the World Trade Center San Diego.
+Bob Nelson was sworn in to represent the City of San Diego in January 2011.
+His 40 years of government and political service includes participation as President Clinton's representative on the U.S. CompetitiveNESS Policy Council, and serving as chair of the San Diego Convention Center Corporation, the San Diego LGBT Community Center, and City of San Diego Revenue Review and Economic Competitiveness Commission.
+He has also served on the City of San Diego Public Utilities Advisory Commission and in various advisory capacities to the Mayor of San Diego and the San Diego County District Attorney.
+He serves on the Port's Environmental Advisory Committee and represents the Port as an Advisory Member of the San Diego Association of Governments (SANDAG) Board of Directors.
+He also serves on the Board of Directors of CleanTECH San Diego and Middle Class Taxpayers Association.
 Prior to public service, Nelson built one of America's largest independent public relations agencies, now part of Porter-Novelli Group.
-His principal clients have included American Water, Anheuser-Busch Companies, the Association of American Railroads, California Teachers Association, The Irvine Company, San Diego-Imperial Counties Labor Council, and International Brotherhood of Electrical Workers.
+His clients have included American Water, Anheuser-Busch Companies, the Association of American Railroads, California Teachers Association, The Irvine Company, San Diego-Imperial Counties Labor Council, and International Brotherhood of Electrical Workers.

 Dan Malcolm was sworn in to the Board of Port Commissioners on January 5, 2011 to represent the City of Imperial Beach.
 President and CEO of Malcolm Properties, he has extensive experience in the field of commercial real estate brokerage, investment, finance and commercial property development.
 He also maintains a separate law practice specializing in commercial real estate contract, transactional, entitlement and land use law.
-Commissioner Malcolm has previously served on numerous public and private boards including the Imperial Beach City Council, Metropolitan Transit Development Board, San Diego County Commercial Association of Realtors, South County Economic Development Council, SANDAG Shoreline Erosion Committee and as Chairman of Sweetwater High School District Bond Oversight Committee.
-He currently serves as Chairman of Sharp Coronado Hospital and as a director on the master board of Sharp Healthcare.
+Commissioner Malcolm has previously served on numerous public and private boards including the Imperial Beach City Council, San Diego Metropolitan Transit Development Board, San Diego County Commercial Association of Realtors, South County Economic Development Council, San Diego Association of Governments and as Chairman of Sweetwater High School District Bond Oversight Committee.
+He has also served as Chairman of Sharp Coronado Hospital, as a Director on the master board of Sharp Healthcare and continues to serve on the Coronado Hospital Foundation Board.
 Commissioner Malcolm holds an undergraduate degree in real estate finance from San Diego State University and was awarded a Juris Doctorate of Law from Thomas Jefferson School of Law.

 Robert “Dukie” Valderrama